Mortimer333/Tab_JF/HOWTOSYNTAX.md

 ## Syntax validation

-We can highlight code based on `landmarks` but what if code is just incorect?
+We can highlight code based on `landmarks` but what if code is just incorrect?
 It might be preceded with proper `landmark` but it contains not allowed characters.
 For that cases we can use user defined methods/functions and validate chosen word.

 ```js
 const syntax = {